 In addition to the range of approaches they might take, counseling graduate programs may confer degrees and certificates ranging from masters to doctorate.
 Within each degree level, several different degree types may be offered, each one emphasizing different approaches to counseling or different aspects of the counseling field.

-Popular Schools with Counseling & Therapy Degrees in Cincinnati
+Popular Schools with Counseling Graduate Degrees in Cincinnati

 Below, we’ve broken down several of the options you might consider at each level.
 Each of these programs may be available in several different formats.
 These include online graduate programs in counseling, blended counseling programs, and on-campus counseling programs.